VeritasSoftware/AspNetCore.ApiGateway/Docs/README_WebSockets.md

 Broadcast Type | Explanation
 -- | --
 All | The notification from the downstream hub will be sent to all connected Clients.
 Group | The notification from the downstream hub will be sent to all connected Clients in a Group.
-You must specify the **ReceiveGroup**.
+You must specify the **ReceiveGroup** ie group name.
+Also, Clients have to subscribe to the Group.
 Individual | The notification from the downstream hub will be sent to individual/specific Clients, who have subscribed to the route.

 The default route BroadcastType is **All**.